 Better Your Career

 This year you need to do something to advance your career.
-If you love your job, and you see yourself staying there for the next 10 years, you can still find something you can do to improve your career stability and to prepare yourself for the next step.
-If you are not happy, you will be even more motivated to make those changes.
-Look for a class that you can take to gain additional skills or to prepare you to move up to a higher position in your company.
+If you love your job, and you see yourself staying there for the next 10 years, you can still find something you can do to improve your career stability and to prepare yourself for the next step, such as continuing your education or applying for a promotion.

-This is a goal you can work on once you have your budget planned out, or that you can begin working on now.
 You may want to choose one category each month through the year to look for ways to save money.
-You may find that you need to keep working on the same category, so that you can continue to find ways to save money each month.
+You may find that you need to keep working on the same category so that you can continue to find ways to save money each month.
 If you can slash your spending a bit more each month, you will have more money to put towards your other financial and savings goals.